 ISEs focus their attention on the relationship between people and technologies by developing human-centered systems that effectively integrate scientific discovery and societal needs

-Objectives of the Undergraduate Curriculum in Industrial and Management Engineering
+Objectives of the Undergraduate Curriculum

 The Industrial and Management Engineering program is designed to prepare students for continued learning and successful careers in industry, government, academia, and consulting.
 Within a few years of graduation our graduates of the Bachelor of Science programs are expected to: